Chapter 9 – Assisted Voting

 9.I.3.
 Persons With Disability Identification Cards

-Before we discuss disability identification cards, there are two points to remember:
+Before we discuss disability identification cards, there are some points to remember:

 -